 POSC 407- TERRORISM - 3 credits.
 The phenomenon of transnational violence perpetrated by non state actors against civilians has become the single most pressing security issue in the modern era.
 This sort of violence - terrorism - is studied here in all its facets: motivations, organization, funding, tactics and goals.
 Furthermore, kinetic as well as soft-power counter-terror strategies are also reviewed from the policy, legal and moral perspectives, among others.
 Cross-listed with International Relations.

-POSC 408 - THEORY OF COMPARATIVE GOVERNMENT - 3 credits.
+POSC 408 - DEMOCRACY, SECURITY, and WORLD POLITICS - 3 credits.
 Examines power, conflict and democratization primarily in countries outside the U.S.

 POSC 409 - PUBLIC ADMINISTRATION - 3 credits.
 Have you ever wondered why "government bureaucrat" has become a pejorative term?
 Or why seemingly simple regulatory requirements result in a mass of red tape for citizens?
 Better yet, have you ever encountered the public bureaucracy as either an employee or a customer and puzzled at what you found?
 If you answer yes to any of these questions, please join us for an inside look at a fascinating and often misunderstood discipline.
 This survey of public administration is designed to shed some light on these mysteries and to provide students with an opportunity to explore the complexities inherent in the process of administering the laws, policies, and regulations of our country.